KXLY-FM: Beautiful music

-KXLY-FM first signed on the air in September 1959.
+KXLY-FM first signed on the air on December 1, 1959.
 It was the FM counterpart to KXLY (AM 920), owned by the Northern Pacific Radio and Television Corporation, which also owned KXLY-TV.
 KXLY-FM was Spokane's second FM station after KREM-FM (now co-owned KZZU-FM).
 Initially, KXLY-FM had an effective radiated power (ERP) of only 2,000 watts, a fraction of its current output.
 It mostly simulcast the AM station at first.

 In the early 1960s, KXLY-FM was separately programmed with a largely automated beautiful music format.
 It played fifteen minute sweeps of instrumental music, mostly cover versions of popular songs, along with Broadway and Hollywood showtunes.
 KXLY-FM continued as an easy listening station for nearly three decades.
 In 1962, KXLY-AM-FM-TV were acquired by the Spokane Television Company.
 Spokane Television was later merged into Morgan Murphy Media, based in Madison, Wisconsin.

 Soft AC and AAA

 In the 1990s, the easy listening audience was starting to age, while most advertisers seek a younger demographic.
 KXLY-FM added more soft vocals to its playlist, hoping to attract younger listeners.
 It used the slogan "It's the music KXLY-FM 100".
 By the late 1990s, the station made the transition to all vocals as a soft adult contemporary station.
-It was known as "Classy 99.9fm" and competes against KISC-FM KISS 98.1 FM.
+It was known as "Classy 99.9fm" and competed against KISC-FM KISS 98.1 FM.

 But with several other AC stations on the air in Spokane, KXLY-FM had trouble reaching an audience.
 On September 12, 2006, the station switched to an adult album alternative (AAA) format branded as "Spokane's River 99dot9".